 All Markley Cloud Services customers have access to complete dedicated and isolated firewall appliances and subnets.
 This means the customer can select any internal range for their networking needs.

 1TB outbound traffic is included in your monthly bill.
 Customers may subscribe to additional bandwidth for an extra fee.

 Markley Cloud Services has a number of standard networking options to fit your needs.

 - Direct Internet Access - Workloads are configured with globally-routable IP addresses and are connected directly to the Internet without any perimeter security.

 - Network Address Translation (NAT) - Workloads reside on RFC1918 non-routable IP address space and can access the Internet via NAT to a globally-routable IP address.
 Additional self-service network services are available using this topology such as NAT, SPI firewall, IPsec VPN, and HTTP/S load balancing.

 - Isolated - Workloads reside on RFC1918 non-routable address space that is not directly accessible from any other network.

-- MCS Connect - Physically connect your network into MCS for increased security and performance.
+- MCS Connect - Physically connect your network into Markley Cloud Services for increased security and performance.
 Layer 2 access mode or 802.1Q VLAN trunking.
-Use your own IP addresses on MCS workloads wi thout traversing the Internet.
+Use your own IP addresses on Markley Cloud Services workloads without traversing the Internet.
 Get LAN speeds, zero latency, and zero bandwidth charges!*